datamapio/tos_and_privacy/privacy_policy.md

         Location Data: Opened Places<br />
         Location Tracking Data: Latitude, Longitude, Altitude, Speed, Direction, Pressure, Sensor Data, e.g. Accelerometer<br />
         Machine Learning Data<br /></p>
     <p>When using our POSMO One App movement data is automatically recorded unless you switch to "Do Not Track".
-The data is either sent continously to our backend servers or once you are in a Wi-Fi.
+The data is either sent continously to our backend servers or once you are in a Wi-Fi environment.
 This means, your data is now also stored in the cloud and is
-       available via the web on your personal account at posmo.datamap.io.</p>
+       available via the web on your personal account at https://posmo.datamap.io.</p>
     <p>From your personal account, you can download the data as csv (text with comma separated values) and inspect it.
 You can also delete your data.
     </p>

-    <h4>2.3.3 POSMO B App (not published)</h4>
+    <h4>2.3.3 POSMO B App (unpublished)</h4>
     <p>
       User Data: UUID identifier, Age<br />
       (Optional: User Name)<br />